-In the second quarter of 2018, the Company re-filed its Normal Course Issuer Bid ("NCIB") to purchase up to 18,952,573 common shares on the TSX or through alternative trading systems, representing approximately 5% of the issued and outstanding common shares as of the date on which the Company renewed its NCIB.
+In the second quarter of 2019, the Company re-filed its Normal Course Issuer Bid ("NCIB") to purchase up to 18,455,884 common shares on the TSX or through alternative trading systems, representing approximately 5% of the issued and outstanding common shares as of the date on which the Company renewed its NCIB.
 In accordance with the rules and by-laws of the TSX, the Company may purchase its common shares at the market price of such shares.

-In 2018, the Company executed share repurchases of 17,166,709 common shares (16,584,209 of which were canceled and 582,500 of which were placed into trusts for future settlement of the Company's restricted share unit (RSU) and performance share unit (PSU) obligations) under its NCIB during the year.
+In 2019, the Company executed share repurchases of 14,519,082 common shares (13,613,225 of which were canceled and 900,000 of which were placed into trusts for future settlement of the Company's restricted share unit (RSU) and performance share unit (PSU) obligations and 5,857 of which were purchased and settled for US employees and former directors) under its NCIB during the year.